KeananG/Tanzanian-Water-Wells/README.md

 # Method
-To do this I first developed a baseline model using a dummy model, I then aanalyzed several other models includeing a decision tree, logistic regression, and random forest.
-After determing the random forest model performs the best I optimized the parameters and created my final model with a accuacy of 81% compared to the baseline model of 54%
+To do this I first developed a baseline model using a dummy model, I then analyzed several other models including a decision tree, logistic regression, and random forest.
+After determining the random forest model performs the best I optimized the parameters and created my final model with a accuacy of 81% compared to the baseline model of 54%

 # Results